Creation Care Efforts at AMBS

 - The first class required for Master of Divinity students (Leadership Education in Anabaptist Perspective) includes a segment on creation care and awareness of context.

-Seminary Stewardship Alliance
+AMBS and the Seminary Stewardship Alliance

 In 2013, AMBS was invited to join the Seminary Stewardship Alliance, a consortium of schools dedicated to reconnecting Christians with the bibical call to care for God’s creation.
 The goal of SSA is for member seminaries to teach, preach, live, inspire, and hold each other accountable for good stewardship practices.